 To stimulate this remodeling of bone, braces use a metal wire that will pull on your teeth.
 The force is not applied directly to the tooth, but to the bracket, which is attached to the tooth.
 The guide wire is normally attached to the bracket using ligatures, basically small rubber bands.
 In some braces, called self-ligating braces, there are no ligatures, the brackets attach directly to the guide wire.

 Hygiene: Cleaning your teeth with braces is critical.
-Food and plaque buildup on the braces can lead to serious oral hygiene problems.
+Food and plaque buildup on them can lead to serious oral hygiene problems.
 It can cause lasting damage to teeth, contribute to gum disease, and undermine the appearance of your final results.
-There are many good tools that will make it easier to clean your teeth if you have braces, and we can recommend the proper ones for you.
+There are many good tools that will make it easier to clean your teeth if you have them, and we can recommend the proper ones for you.

 However, if you have a bracket come loose from your tooth, you should come into our office for an appointment to have it rebonded.